medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.20.0.md

 <img src="xds-basic-entities.png" alt="xds-basic-entities table" style="vertical-align:left;margin:15px 700px 15px 15px"/>

 Entity: The entity/entities, where the attribute are used.

-Optionality: The optionality for the attribute according to optionality code definitions given in Table 3.
+Optionality: The optionality for the attribute according to optionality code definitions given in Table 4.

 Data type: The data type for the attribute (HL7 v2 data types).

 Source: The data source for the attribute according to

-Table 4.
-The text (transformation) informs that the CDA data, which are based on HL7 v3 data types, **SHALL** be transformed to HL7 v2 data types.
+Table 5.
+The text (transformation) informs that the CDA data, which are based on HL7 v3 data types, shall be transformed to HL7 v2 data types.

 #### Attribute – Description